ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 # HTTP Content-Usage Header Field {#header}

-The Content-Usage field is a structured field dictionary, as defined in {{Section 3.2 of FIELDS}}.
+The Content-Usage response header field is a structured field dictionary, as defined in {{Section 3.2 of FIELDS}}.
 This field follows the vocabulary and processing rules in {{VOCAB}}.